 Before the construction of SeVerna and SeVerna on K, the previous development fell into disarray after unsuccessful property management.
 The District purchased the land in 2005, temporarily relocated the existing residents, and jumpstarted the “New Communities” plan in an effort to rebuild new housing for new and existing residents.

 The SeVerna and SeVerna on K are situated in the heart of NoMA, a vibrant, multi-generational community where residents have quality housing options, economic opportunities and access to exceptional human services.
-The two buildings, The SeVerna and SeVerna on K, revitalize an entire block and activate busy pedestrian routes between housing, schools, retail and transportation hubs.
-But it wasn’t always this way.
+The two buildings, The SeVerna and SeVerna on K, revitalized an entire block and activated busy pedestrian routes between housing, schools, retail and transportation hubs.

-With the completion of The SeVerna and SeVerna on K, many displaced residents have returned to the neighborhood, which includes many new amenities, access to transit, and proximity to new schools, a library and a recreation center.
+With the completion of The SeVerna and SeVerna on K, many displaced residents have returned to the site to enjoy new amenities, access to transit, proximity to new schools, a library and a recreation center.

-The SeVerna and SeVerna on K target a diverse demographic, including those displaced in 2005 as well as a new generation of young professionals migrating to the rapidly developing area.
-Providing market-rate quality in an income-restricted environment, the buildings promote stewardship and accountability within the community.
+The SeVerna and SeVerna on K provides housing for both prior residents of the site and a new generation of young professionals migrating to the revitalized area.
+Creating market-rate quality in an income-restricted environment, the new buildings promote stewardship and accountability within the community.